Grow Grass... and a Pet

 - 4 cups—either plastic, or strong paper

 - Potting soil

 - Paints or markers

 Step 1: Planting

 Place some potting soil in three cups and plant a generous amount of grass seed in each.
 Cover with a layer of soil.
 Water one cup and place it on a windowsill so that it will get plenty of sunlight.
-Use tape or a post-it note to label the cup: water and sun.
+Use tape or a sticky note to label the cup: water and sun.
 Place a second cup on the windowsill but do not water it.
 Label this cup: sun, no water.
 Water the third cup but place it in an area where it will not get any sun or light.
 Label this cup: water, no sun.
-Note: Continue to water the two cups of grass labeled to receive water, as needed throughout the experiment.
+Note: Continue to water the two cups of grass labeled to receive water as needed throughout the experiment.

 Step 2: Observing, Recording, and Predicting

 Print out several pages of the journal at the end of this activity.
 Although you will most likely be doing the writing and labeling, your child should play an active role.
 Start the experiment by asking your child to predict which cup of grass he thinks will grow the best.
 Record his predictions in the journal.
 Then each day of the experiment, write the date on a new page and label it as “Day 1”, “Day 2”, or whatever is appropriate.
 Then ask your child to draw a picture of the experiment for that day: a picture of planting the grass, a picture of dry soil, a picture of the first grass sprouting, or whatever he notices.
 Continue to observe the plants several times a week and have your child record what the plants look like in his journal.